Master of Science in Speech Language Pathology

 MSLP 5000.
 Neurological Bases of Speech, Hearing and Language.
 3 Credit Hours.

-This course presents neuroanatomy, neurophysiology, and the structure and function of the central and peripheral nervous system that form the neurologic foundation for speech, hearing and, language processes.
+This course presents neuroanatomy, neurophysiology, and the structure and function of the central and peripheral nervous system that form the neurologic foundation for speech, hearing, and language processes.

 MSLP 5001.
 Social Communication Disorders.
 3 Credit Hours.